Civil engineering is one of the oldest types of engineering. Specialist areas include structural, environmental and geotechnical engineering.

 Civil engineering is the planning, construction and maintenance of public infrastructure.
 It is responsible for creating, protecting and improving the structures and systems we use every day.
 Civil engineers work with all aspects of the built environment, including roads, canals, buildings and railways.
 They solve global challenges such as flood prevention, traffic congestion and pollution control.

-Civil engineering is one of the oldest types of engineering.
-Specialist areas include structural, environmental and geotechnical engineering.
 Civil engineering courses provide core skills in areas that include mathematics, design, hydraulics and mechanics.
 Once you have gained a civil engineering degree, you could specialise in a related area such as structural engineering.

-A Civil Engineering degree can lead to an exciting career and a fulfilling future.
+A civil engineering degree can lead to an exciting career and a fulfilling future.
 Some of the benefits include:

 Civil engineers can have a positive and lasting impact on people and the environment.
 They deal with global issues such as climate change, drought and urbanisation.
 They prevent flooding, strengthen buildings and control pollution.
 When you graduate, you could save lives and change the world.

 As a civil engineer, you’ll be involved in every stage of a project, from planning and construction to maintenance.
 Your work could include diverse areas such as risk management, construction and human development.
 You’ll also be equipped with transferrable skills that you can use in many other professions.

 Graduates with civil engineering degrees from leading universities like Sheffield are in demand.
 By 2020, UK civil engineering jobs are estimated to increase by 20% due to the needs of our growing population, ageing infrastructure and declining resourcing.